Creating a Hygge Bedroom

 - Add hidden storage.
 Clutter is the last thing you want in a hygge bathroom, so incorporate some storage items into the bathroom.
 The less conspicuous, the more hygge.
 Vertical storage, such as a bathroom ladder shelf, can save you floor space and preserve the hygge vibe.
 You could also fit a small shelf in your shower.

 - Create mood lighting.
-Install some dimmer lights and, if you feel like it, why not some candles?
-The bathroom is a perfect place for candles and experimenting with scents to create that spa-like atmosphere.
+Install dimmer lights and, if you like them, why not some candles?
+The bathroom is perfect for candles and experimenting with scents to create that spa-like atmosphere.

 A few final words on hygge for your bedroom

 Don’t forget to enjoy the space you’ve worked so hard to create.
 Hygge is different things to different people.
-If something helps you to unwind, it’s okay to make it part of your space.
+If something helps you unwind, making it part of your space is okay.

-With the tips above, you can hygge up your bedroom and other areas of your home handsomely.
+With the tips above, you can hygge up your bedroom and other home areas handsomely.
 You might even start to feel as happy as the Danes themselves.
 Why not give it a try?